To contact Ms Hosford please email - Hosforda6@hwbcymru.net

 Dosbarth Beech

 Croeso i Dosbarth Beech.
-Here, Ms Hosford will teach pupils in Beech, along side Mrs Thompson and Mrs Bowen
+Here, Ms Hosford will teach pupils in Beech, alongside Mrs Bowen

 What are we learning about?